Welcome to the Age of Real Personal Computing

-When it feel like reality, it becomes reality.
+When it feels like reality, it becomes reality.
 Our life as we know it is nothing more than sensory input that’s sent to and processed by our brains.
-Simulate that well enough and you’re not only recreating an environment, but also the physical and psychological effect it has on it’s inhabitants — ahem, I mean users.
+Simulate that well enough and you’re not only recreating an environment but also the physical and psychological effect it has on its inhabitants — ahem, I mean users.

 Conversational User Interfaces

 Conversational UIs already enjoy fairly wide reach.
 Widespread adoption got triggered by crucial leaps in technological development along with the integration into smartphones and home speakers.
 They’re in every pocket, and millions of homes already.

 Aside from being it’s very own medium, CUIs have great potential in enriching other screen-based or mixed reality applications by a new mode of interaction.
 And a powerful one.
 CUIs will have a profound impact on every kind of digital interaction for two simple reasons:

 - CUIs remove the barriers to entry that traditional UIs pose.
 Any kind of visual UI, even the simplest of all, requires the user to understand how it works.
 This, in turn, requires existing mental models of similar UIs, plus a user motivation to understand.
 That motivation has to be higher than the knowledge deficit about its usage.
 Instead, when considering a good-enough CUI, all a user has to do is say what they want.